cosmos72/schemesh/README.md

 If desired, input and/or output format autodetection can also be disabled, by passing options to the shell builtin or Scheme function that indicate which format(s) to use.

-This mechanism preserves the streaming behaviour of pipelines: each datum is serialized and deserialized individually and processed immediately, **without** waiting for the following data (with a few exceptions when strictly necessary: for example, sorting the list of structured data requires having them all).
+These mechanisms preserve the streaming behaviour of pipelines: each datum is serialized and deserialized individually and processed immediately, **without** waiting for the following data (with a few exceptions when strictly necessary: for example, sorting a list of structured data requires having them all).

 For more details, see [Structured pipelines examples](#structured-pipelines-examples) and [Shell builtins: structured pipelines](doc/shell/builtins.md#structured-pipelines)